What People In Fashion Bought Mid-Pandemic — & What They’re Getting For Fall

 Moving into fall, the one thing I’m looking for — which I might end up spending too much money on, but it’s okay — is an oversized cashmere sweater.
 I managed to thrift one last year, and it’s so comforting and it’s so easy to wear.
 I wore it a ton last year, so I’m hoping I can Etsy-eBay-resale and find something similar.
 I’m praying to the thrift gods.”

+“I really need a good fanny pack.
+I think that will be my big fall purchase.
+A nice leather one, like brown or black or a bright color.
+There’s also this dress from our fall collection that I’m obsessed with.
+It’s called the Thelma — it’s named after my Filipino grandmother because it has a really traditional Filipino collar.
+It’s really really comfortable.”

-“[Kristen and I] are women of color and [Selva Negra] is a small business, so I’ve been super conscious of trying to pay it forward to other businesses.
+“[Kristen and I] are women of color and Selva Negra is a small business, so I’ve been super conscious of trying to pay it forward to other businesses.
 Actually what I’m wearing right now is amazing — it’s a set by this awesome Black designer named Samantha Black.
 It’s flowy and it’s lightweight.
 I just made this purchase, and I am really happy with it.

 As far as fall goes, I’m looking at our collection a lot.
 I took one of our bright blue fall corduroy jumpsuits home, and I’ve worn it three times in one week.
 I’m trying not to do too much shopping, but I’m trying to have some more statement colors and pieces.”